Kutch Gurjar Kshatriya: Culture

 They are a Hindu community.
-Some are followers of Swaminarayan and Pranami sect of Hinduism.
+Some are followers of Swaminarayan and Pranami sub-sects of Hinduism.
 They are vegetarian in diet and avoid consumption of alcohol.
 The staple food is khichdi, vegetables, pulses and butter-milk.

 Clans

-The community consists of clans like Rathod, Chauhan, Chawda, Jethwa, Yadav, Chudasama, Parmar, Taunk, Solanki, Sawaria, Vaghela, Vegad, Varu, Maru, Gohil, Padhiyar, Bhalsod, who enjoy same status.
+The community consists of clans like Rathod, Chauhan, Chawda, Jethwa, Yadav, Chudasama, Parmar, Taunk, Solanki, Sawaria, Vaghela, Vegad, Varu, Maru, Gohil, Padhiyar, Bhalsod, Makwana who enjoy same status.
 However, earlier till decade of 1950, independence of India, most of people of the community preferred to prefix Mistri (Mesteri) to their name as a mark of identification of their caste and profession (contractor).

 Marriage

 The community are an endogamous community who practice the principle of clan exogamy.
 Dowry is generally not asked for, neither practice of bride price is there in the Mistri community.
 Divorce is generally not encouraged; however, divorce can be claimed in certain cases.

 Betrothal ceremony generally precedes marriage, which is held usually within one year of engagement and marriage is observed as per Hindu rites by taking seven circumambulation of fire.

 Widow remarriage (ghargenu) is allowed, where the women is usually married outside husband's family.